John Henry Mackay: Biography

 Mackay was born in Greenock, Scotland, on 6 February 1864.
 His mother came from a prosperous Hamburg family.
 His father was a Scottish marine insurance broker who died when Mackay was less than two years old.
 Mother and son then returned to Germany, where Mackay grew up.

 He gained fame as a poet and author of naturalist novels.
 Some of his earliest poems attracted the attention of censors for their socialist sentiments, so Mackay republished them in Switzerland.

 During a one-year stay in London (1887/88), he discovered the works of Max Stirner, whose book Der Einzige und sein Eigenthum (The Ego and its Own) had nearly been forgotten in the second half of the 19th century.
 Stirner soon became his life's topic.
 When an English translation of Stirner's work was published in 1907, James Huneker wrote: "To Mackay's labors we owe all we know of a man who was as absolutely swallowed up by the years as if he had never existed."

 The publication of the novel Die Anarchisten: Kulturgemälde aus dem Ende des XIX Jahrhunderts in Zurich in 1891 and in an English translation as The Anarchists: A Picture of Civilization at the Close of the Nineteenth Century the same year brought him far wider fame.
 The novel "tirelessly championed" the ideas of Stirner.
 He further lifted this 19th century philosopher from obscurity by writing the biography Max Stirner – sein Leben und sein Werk (1898).

 His novel Der Schwimmer: Die Geschichte einer Leidenschaft (The Swimmer: The Story of a Passion) (1901), was one of the first sports novels, set in the world of competitive swimming and diving.
 Mackay described himself as "always a passionate swimmer" thought not a sport for him.
 He dedicated the book to "my beloved art of swimming".
 The novel describes "the rise and fall of an individual who prides himself on his individuality, but who finally comes to see that individuality by itself is not enough to sustain him".

 After his mother's death, he embarked on a literary project under the pseudonym Sagitta, to argue on behalf on homosexual relations between men and boys.
 He himself was attracted to boys aged 14 to 17.
 He planned to publish several volumes under the pseudonym "Sagitta", but government authorities had the early ones banned for indecency in 1909.
 His publisher never revealed Mackay's identity, though he was subject to fines, which Mackay paid on his behalf.
-Mackay published these works and additional material as Die Buecher der namelosen Liebe von Sagitta (Sagitta's Books of the Love without a Name).
+Mackay published these works and additional material as Die Bücher der namenlosen Liebe von Sagitta (Sagitta's Books of the Love without a Name).
 Included was Fenny Skaller, an autobiographical account of his own love interests.
 The series was conceived in 1905 and completed in 1913.
 One of his themes was the variability of sexual identity and expression.
-He attacked the medical establishment's attempt to create categories and lebels: "For physicians, people are only valuable when they are sick."
+He attacked the medical establishment's attempt to create categories and labels: "For physicians, people are only valuable when they are sick."